tapegram/blog/blog/patterns/model_domain_errors.md

 }
 ```

-There are of course ways to try to make this better (since this is the way most people write code), so I don't want to necessarily make a "strawman" here.
+There are of course ways to try to make this better (since this is the way most people write code), so I don't want to necessarily make a "straw-man" here.
 But this obviously needs so work.
-All of the failure handling is low level try/catch blocks that clutter the code and make it hard to understand what is going on.
+All the failure handling is low level try/catch blocks that clutter the code and make it hard to understand what is going on.

 Also, as mentioned in the comments, it's hard to tell what exceptions can be raised by different parts of the code.
 You either have to trust the documentation, catch weird generic errors and parse out their string messages to tell what happened, or dig deep into the implementation details.
 This leads to bugs, confusion, and even when it works its slow and difficult to maintain.